splitio/calvino/README.md

 Download the GZIP of your events.
 Unzip the events.

-Copy the CSV to *part.csv*

-The tool expects its input to be called *part.csv*
+The tool expects its input to be the name of your CSV file

 To run the tool... you must have node.js installed and I assume you can use the terminal.